 The research isn’t far enough along to say so with any certainty.
 However, it does appear that people with MS often experience headaches with migraine features, such as:3

-- moderate to severe intensity
+- Moderate to severe intensity

-- lasting for longer than four hours
+- Lasting for longer than 4 hours

-- worsening with activity
+- Worsening with activity

-- sensations described as throbbing, pulsating, dullness, stabbing
+- Sensations described as throbbing, pulsating, dullness, stabbing

-- light and/or sound sensitivity
+- Light and/or sound sensitivity

-Ultimately, Kantor says: “Some people with migraines also happen to have MS and some people with MS have migraines.
+Ultimately, Kantor says, “Some people with migraines also happen to have MS, and some people with MS have migraines.
 Sometimes this is simply coincidental, but sometimes the MS itself may be to blame for the migraines.”6

-The most important thing: Pain relief
+The most important thing is pain relief

-I finally decided that whether I had MS-related headaches or a separate migraine disorder, mattered less to me than treating the pain.
+I finally decided that whether I had MS-related headaches or a separate migraine disorder mattered less to me than treating the pain.
 Headaches cause fatigue, disability, and disruption, no matter what kind they are.

-My neurologist prescribed a pain relief medication as needed for my headaches that took care of them when a strong cup of coffee — my previous approach to treating headache pain — didn’t hold up.
+My neurologist prescribed a pain relief medicine as needed for my headaches that took care of them when a strong cup of coffee – my previous approach to treating headache pain – didn’t hold up.
 And now I, more or less, have my headache situation under control.

 If you’re having headaches that keep you from living your best life, talk to your neurologist.
-They should help you by offering both pharmaceutical or non-drug options for pain management when your favorite approaches — such as over-the-counter medications, strong coffee, or hot or cold compresses — aren’t giving you the relief you need.
+They should help you by offering both drug and non-drug options for pain management when your favorite approaches – such as over-the-counter medications, strong coffee, or hot or cold compresses – aren’t giving you the relief you need.
 They may also take a closer look at your current treatments.
 Several DMTs can cause headaches, such as natalizumab (Tysabri), interferons (Avonex and Rebif, for example), and fingolimod (Gilenya).7